heidilabs/markov-bot/README.md

 - php5-cli (cli only, no web server needed) and php5-curl
 - [Composer](https://getcomposer.org/)
-- Twitter APP, and proper credentials: two keys for the app, and two keys for the user account in which the tweets are going to be posted.
+- Twitter APP, and proper credentials for the user account in which the tweets will be posted.
+The easiest thing to do is to create the app using the same account where the tweets will be posted, so you can get the user tokens right away in the app settings page.
 For detailed instructions, check [this tutorial](http://twilex.readthedocs.org/en/latest/app_creation.html).
-The user tokens can be obtained in the APP settings page.

 ## Quick Installation Instructions